-If above steps fail - Add 'No Foam' or a similar anti-foam product and run the jet pumps to mix and clean up the water.
+If the steps above fail - Add 'No Foam' or a similar anti-foam product and run the jet pumps to mix and clean up the water.

 My water is irritating my skin/eyes?

 Itchy or irritated skin/eyes is usually a result in poorly balanced pH levels, or a too high/too low level of sanitiser.